algebrabender/algebrabender/README.md

 <img src="/header.png"/>

-### I am CS student interested in Game Development and Desktop Software Development!
+### I'm CS student interested in Game Development and Desktop Software Development!

 - 👩🏻‍💻 Studying at Faculty of Electronic Engineering, University of Niš
 - 🔭 Currently working on three student projects and two scholarship projects